 Overall, this aspect has led to an initial awareness of the issues.

-Particularly positive: The workshop resulted in the team's first fundraiser for disadvantaged families during the Christmas season.
-In addition, on the initiative of Leefke and Virginia, our BiteBox, which contains individually packaged snacks, was replaced by large candy jars, which we fill with healthy snacks from the wholesale market to save packaging waste.
-In addition, we now use toilet paper from Goldeimer.
-This is a young company that supports sanitation projects of the Welthungerhilfe together with Viva con Agua.
+One particularly positive outcome of the workshop was the team's first fundraising campaign for disadvantaged families over the Christmas period.
+In addition, on the initiative of Leefke and Virginia, our BiteBox, which contains individually wrapped small snacks, was replaced by large jars of sweets, which we fill with healthy snacks from the supermarket to reduce packaging waste.

 In my opinion, this demonstrates very well that it is important to make it clear from the management level that sustainability is expressly desired and may be implemented.